Home » Blog » Yoga Travel » Ultimate Yoga Retreat Packing List: What to Wear (+ Outfits)

 Always aim to pack light — you’re probably going to bring more stuff than you need, so choose a bag that will fit the minimum, rather than going overboard.

-If you’re going away for just a few days, take a weekender bag, such as this one or small backpack, I like this one for shorter trips, which holds 20-30 liter.
+If you’re going away for just a few days, take a weekender bag, such as this one or a small backpack, I like this one for shorter trips, which holds 20-30 liters.

 For a week or longer, a regular wheelie suitcase should be fine; or if you know you’ll be carrying your bag on rough terrain, opt for a large backpack.